 Find the best deal, compare prices and read what other travellers have to say about hotels in Menorca at TripAdvisor.

-Menorca (also written as Minorca) is the second largest of the Balearic Islands and is located around 269km east of Barcelona.
+Menorca (or Minorca) – the second largest of the Balearic Islands – is situated in the Mediterranean Sea around 269km (167mi) east of Barcelona, Spain.

-A frequent ferry service operates to and from Palma de Majorca, Ibiza and Barcelona to Mahón, Menorca’s busy port capital.
+By sea, a frequent ferry service operates to and from Palma de Majorca, Ibiza and Barcelona.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.